 Chicago History Museum

-The Membership: A family membership for up to four people is $90 a year.
+The Membership: A family membership, called Household, for up to four people is $100/year.

-The Biggest Perks: You'll like the discount on general ticket pricing for Chicago Cruise Line tours throughout the summer sailing season and the 10% discount on all purchases made at the Museum Store, North & Clark Café and PhotoStore.
-You'll also get access to the Members Lounge at select events and members-only parking.
+The Biggest Perks: You'll like the 10% discount on all purchases made at the Museum Store and North & Clark Café.
+You'll also get access to the Members'-only events and previews of new exhibitions.

-The Membership: Membership is $130 a year and $250 for two years for up to 4 people (any combination of adults and children).
-Another option is paying $165 for one year and $320 for two years, which gets you admission for up to six people children or adults.
+The Membership: Membership is $145 for one year and $280 for two years for up to 4 people (any combination of adults and children).
+Another option is paying $180 for one year and $350 for two years, which gets you admission for up to six people children or adults.
 Memberships are very flexible and can include children and adults not living in the house.

 The Biggest Perk: You receive special admission privileges to more than 300 horticultural organizations across North America.
 You'll also receive a 10% discount at The Arboretum store, a 15% discount on educational programs and free admission into the Children's Garden.